 Macro photography is all about making small items look larger than life.
 Anything from insects, flowers, and plants can become the focus of your photos.

 You have to work with very shallow depths of field and long shutter speeds.
-You might also find yourself working in tight spaces.
+You will also find yourself working in tight spaces.

 Not to mention that your subjects might try to fly or slither away!